sozker/Soil_Humidity_Prediction/README.md

 This resulting model will enable farmers to anticipate water needs and prepare their irrigation schedules.

 This competition is sponsored by Wazihub and Microsoft.

+To see the competition on Zindi.com please visit: https://zindi.africa/competitions/wazihub-soil-moisture-prediction-challenge